Finding Peace and Quiet in Cody Yellowstone this Winter

 (Photo:@joysumnerphotography)

-Experience wildlife watching early in the morning or at dusk, when wildlife is most active.
+Experience wildlife watching early in the morning or at dusk, when wildlife are most active.
 Bring your binoculars and spotting scopes as well as your common sense and keep a safe distance from all wildlife.
 Deer, elk, bison, bighorn sheep, eagles and other species can often be observed near roadways.
-Cody Yellowstone’s website lists several locations where wildlife is often abundant and the quiet of the forests and canyons can be enjoyed.
+Cody Yellowstone’s website lists several locations where wildlife are often abundant and the quiet of the forests and canyons can be enjoyed.

 Try Winter Camping